-“(c)(1) Any rent increase, whether under this act, the Rental Accommodations Act of 1975, the Rental Housing Act of 1977, the Rental Housing Act of 1980, or any administrative decisions issued under these acts, shall be null and void if:
+“(c) Any rent increase, whether under this act, the Rental Accommodations Act of 1975, the Rental Housing Act of 1977, the Rental Housing Act of 1980, or any administrative decisions issued under these acts, shall be null and void if:

-“(A) The effective date on the notice of rent increase occurs during a period for which a public health emergency has been declared pursuant to section 5a of the District of Columbia Public Emergency Act of 1980, effective October 17, 2002 (D.C.
+“(1) The effective date on the notice of rent increase occurs during a period for which a public health emergency has been declared pursuant to section 5a of the District of Columbia Public Emergency Act of 1980, effective October 17, 2002 (D.C.
 Law 14-194; D.C.
 Official Code § 7-2304.01), and for 30 days thereafter;

-“(B) The notice of rent increase was provided to the tenant during a period for which a public health emergency has been declared; or
+“(2) The notice of rent increase was provided to the tenant during a period for which a public health emergency has been declared; or

-“(C) The notice was provided to the tenant prior to, but takes effect following, a public health emergency.
+“(3) The notice was provided to the tenant prior to, but takes effect following, a public health emergency.

-“(2) The Rent Administrator shall review all notices to a tenant of an adjustment in the rent charged filed by a housing provider with the Rental Accommodations Division of the Department of Housing and Community Development for consistency with this subsection and shall inform the housing provider and the tenant if the notice is determined to be inconsistent.".

 (8) A new section 910 is added to read as follows:

 “Sec.
 910. Tolling of tenant deadlines during a public health emergency.